-Marostica from Cherries to Chess
+Marostica: from Magnificent Cherries to a Human-sized Tournament of Chess

 As our guide takes you up the two-lane road that leads from Vicenza to Bassano del Grappa (the door to the Dolomites), after only eighteen miles you stumble upon Marostica, a small town characterized by the presence of two castles.
 Outside the city’s walls, you will find the hills resplendent with cherry trees, the origins of some dating from the most ancient of pre-historic times of human societies.
 The remnants of those times, in the form of necropoli dating from the 13th century BCE, are found on the plains immediately below.
 Inside the walls, you will find the lower castle is near the main square while the upper one is just above the hill that surrounds Marostica to the North.
-You enter the town through the main door of the ancient walls.
-The first thing that strikes you is the human-sized chess board that is in the center of the main square.
+As you enter the town through the main door of the ancient walls, the first thing that strikes you is the human-sized chess board that is in the center of the main square.

 The legend of the chess board goes back to 1454, when Marostica was part of the territory controlled by Venice.
 Two of the best local knights were in competition for the love of the daughter of the castellano (the nobleman who ran Marostica) Knowing the fierce nature of competition between his knights, the castellano, Lord Taddeo Parisio, did not want to lose them in a bloody duel.
 The podestà (mayor) of Marostica discovered an edict that prevented any duel related to love disputes to happen on the ground of any Venetian possession.
 He decided that the matter was going to be solved by a chess game with pieces represented by actual people.